smoli/AOC2024/Readme.md

 ### Automatically download input

 You can create an `.env`-file in the root directory and put you login session cookie from the AoC-Website in there.
-If the cookie is present, the tool will automaticall download the input data and put it in the `actual.txt`-file.
+If the cookie is present, the tool will automatically download the input data and put it in the `actual.txt`-file.

 ```